rolling-scopes-school/tasks/tasks/codejam-the-gem-puzzle(en).md

 - the application is checked in the latest version of Google Chrome browser
 - jQuery is not allowed
 - you can not use Angular / React / Vue
-- you can use bootstrap, css frameworks, html and css preprocessors
+- you can use bootstrap, CSS frameworks, HTML and CSS preprocessors

 ## Criteria for evaluation: